30 Fun Outdoor Activities for Kindergarten: Guide for Preschoolers’ Moms

 27. Shadow Tracing

 On a sunny day, trace each other’s shadows with chalk on the pavement.
-Create fun shapes and designs with the shadows.
+Then, using the shadows, create fun shapes and designs.

 28. Leaf Impressions